 Grumpy pensioner Arthur honors his recently deceased wife's passion for performing by joining the unconventional local choir to which she used to belong, a process that helps him build bridges with his estranged son, James.

 Martin, an ex-Parisian well-heeled hipster passionate about Gustave Flaubert who settled into a Norman village as a baker, sees an English couple moving into a small farm nearby.
 Not only ...
 See full summary »

 The story of the son of a coach-maker with a highly developed sense of the macabre, who ended up rivalling Shakespeare.
 John Webster's life was shadowy and his plays darkly imagined - it ...
 See full summary »

 When a young boy gets locked in the Natural History Museum after closing, a mysterious guard gives him a magical ticket that allows him to visit a restricted area of the museum, where a ...
 See full summary »

 "Song for Marion", a London-set comedic drama, is about shy, grumpy pensioner Arthur who is reluctantly inspired by his beloved wife Marion to join a highly unconventional local choir.
 At odds with his son James, it is left to charismatic choir director Elizabeth to try and persuade Arthur that he can learn to embrace life.
 Arthur must confront the undercurrents of his own grumbling persona as he embarks on a hilarious, life-affirming journey of musical self discovery.
 Written by

-Performed by Céline Dion
+Performed by Charlie Rich

 20 of 20 people found this review helpful.

 Was this review helpful to you?